nh-server/switch-guide/docs/homebrew/sys-clk.md

 ## sys-clk isn't working!:

 Assuming you've followed the installation instructions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
 This is usually the result of copying files to a microSD card via a Mac.
-If you are experiencing this issue, try running the archive bit fixer utility via Hekate for all files.
+If you are experiencing this issue, try running the archive bit fixer utility via hekate for all files.

-This can be done by booting into Hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.
+This can be done by booting into hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.